-• there will be more sophisticated versions of booby-traps’ of all types the former a term/phrase ludicrously modified to IED’s (improvised explosive devices) and ‘suicide bombers’.
+- there will be more sophisticated versions of booby-traps’ of all types, the former, a term/phrase ludicrously modified to IED’s (improvised explosive devices) and ‘suicide bombers’.

-• recognition that the primary, perhaps the primary difference insofar as combat in Iraq and Afghanistan to Vietnam, is terrain!
+- recognition that the primary, perhaps the primary difference insofar as combat in Iraq and Afghanistan to Vietnam, is terrain!

 - lackluster performance of indigenous military will collectively translate to a political and social unsustainable willingness to continue indefinitely.

-It seems apropos then, to revisit the aforementioned quote attributed to Mr. Churchill, i.e., “those who fail to learn from history are doomed to repeat it”.
+It is apropos then, to revisit the aforementioned quote attributed to Mr. Churchill, i.e., “those who fail to learn from history are doomed to repeat it”.
 It’s quite possible the U.S. military co-opted Mr. Churchill’s quote to ameliorate the utter absence of ‘lessons learned’.

 One example of which occurred in April, 1996, when a U.S. government Boeing 737 crashed in Croatia and killed then Secretary of Commerce Ron Brown and 34 other American aides and business persons accompanying the Secretary on a trade mission.
 Following this incident, the U.S. Air Force, primarily, compiled a 7,700-page document titled ‘lessons learned’.

 One of the most significant takeaways from that document, in my judgment, was the fact that numerous civilian and military pilots had personal and recent knowledge of the risks and challenges associated with negotiating the runway – a safe landing at the same Croatian airport where the aforementioned crash occurred.
 Such reports, conveyed over a period of time prior to the crash of Secretary Brown’s plane, were probably at echelons well below what would be required to produce change.
 As the report admits, most, if not all of the relevant concerns went un-asked, until that is, the Secretary’s plane crashed, upon which it became ‘time to ask’.